MNADITYA05/21CSS101-Programming-for-Problem-Solving-PROJECT/README.md

 Generate passwords of customizable length (minimum 6 characters) Display the strength of generated passwords
-Check the strength of manually entered passwords Simple and intuitive graphical user interface
+Check the strength of manually entered passwords Simple and intuitive graphical user interface.

 Installation
 To run the Tkinter Password Generator & Strength Checker, you need to have Python installed on your machine along with the Tkinter library.